 3. What has DBE participation been when ADOT has not applied DBE contract goals (or other race-conscious remedies)?

-All of the DBE participation for FAA-funded contracts has been without application of DBE contract goals or other race-conscious programs.
+All of the DBE participation for FAA-funded contracts discussed in this chapter was achieved without the application of DBE contract goals or other race-conscious programs.